 Let’s see an example – As an NRI/RNOR returning to India, you want to buy a new property in India by selling one of your overseas assets.

 In this case, if you sell your overseas assets and receive the sales proceeds (money) in your overseas bank account, you do not have to pay any taxes in India.

-But, you need the sales proceeds (money) to be in the Indian account to buy your new property in India.
-Now, if you can simply transfer the money from your overseas bank account to your bank account in India, you do not have to pay any taxes in India.
+But you need the sales proceeds (money) to be in the Indian account to buy your new property in India.

 a) Income Tax rules of an NRI returning to India

 Income received or received on your behalf or accrues in India during a financial year by a NOR/NRI are fully taxable as per the Income-tax slab.

 Income that accrues or arises outside India and received outside India in a financial year from any other source, by a NOR/NRI is not taxable.

 Income which accrues or arises outside India and received outside India during a financial year and remitted to India during that financial year, by both ROR and NOR/ NRI are not taxable.